paulstephane/UPLPlayer/README.md

 ## Using large USB drives

 Drive must be formatted as **FAT32**.
-On Windows, we suggeest using "Rufus" (https://rufus.ie/) to format USB drives, with the following settings:
+On Windows, we suggest using "Rufus" (https://rufus.ie/) to format USB drives, with the following settings:

 ![rufus](/Rufus.jpg)